 Decoding the double value from the Genotype is also straight forward.
-Just get the first gene from the first chromosome, with the getGene() method, and convert it to a double.
+Just get the first Gene from the first Chromosome, with the gene() method, and convert it to a double.

 '''

 1 static double toDouble(final Genotype<DoubleGene> gt) {

-2 return gt.getGene().doubleValue();
+2 return gt.gene().doubleValue();

 3 }

 '''

-When the Genotype only contains scalar chromosomes5, it should be clear, that it can't be altered by every Alterer.
+When the Genotype only contains scalar Chromosomes, it should be clear, that it can't be altered by every Alterer.
 That means, that none of the Crossover alterers will be able to create modified Genotypes.
 For scalars the appropriate alterers would be the MeanAlterer, GaussianAlterer and Mutator.